 One last thing!

-I just want to mention again that if you have any friends or family that you know is passionate about riding as well, I think this makes an excellent gift.
+I just want to mention again that if you have any friends or family that you know are passionate about riding as well, I think this makes an excellent gift.
 You can time it so it starts exactly on their birthday or whatever special occasion you’re getting it for and so that it lasts 1, 3 or 6 months.
-So depending how much you want to spend, but for a gift I think one month is great!

 There’s really just no way you can go wrong giving something like this to a riding fanatic.
 And for a month its 30 bucks and it’s worth way more than any other 30 dollar gift that you could get.